iosepadrian/stormrazor/README.md

 # Stormrazor - WEATHER APP

-It was the first time I interacted with android apps and it is what i developed in alost a month
+It was the first time I interacted with android apps and this is what i developed in alost a month